GianSanPedro/TuPrimeraPagina-SanPedro/README.md

 Spanish version available in [README_ES.md](README_ES.md).

-# San Pedro Dealership — Django Web App 🚗
+# Django-car-dealership — Django Web App

 Django monolith for a car dealership with distinct flows for sellers and customers, plus an admin panel for superusers.
 The UI is server-rendered with Django templates and Bootstrap; there is no separate SPA or exposed REST API.